On the Hilbert geometry of simplicial Tits sets: Statement of the results

-As another consequence of Proposition \ref{main}, we construct families of convex projective structures on surfaces which answer Crampon's problem and have some other curious properties.
+As another consequence of Lemma \ref{main}, we construct families of convex projective structures on surfaces which answer Crampon's problem and have some other curious properties.

-\begin{corollary} On every oriented closed surface of genus $g\geq 2$, there exists an one-parameter family of convex projective structures such that when the parameter goes to $\infty$, the entropy of geodesic flow tends to $0$, the systole and constant of Gromov hyperbolicity tending to $+\infty$. \end{corollary}
+\begin{corollary} On an oriented closed surface of genus $g\geq 2$, there exists an one-parameter family of convex projective structures such that when the parameter goes to infinity, the entropy of Hilbert metric tends to $0$, whereas the systole and constant of Gromov hyperbolicity tends to $+\infty$. \end{corollary}

 Recall that for a metrized manifold $(X,d)$, the \emph{systole} is defined as the infimum of lengths of homotopically non-trivial closed curves on $X$.
-Let $\widetilde{X}$ be the universal covering of $X$, then the \emph{constant of Gromov hyperbolicity} is defined to be the supremum of sizes of geodesic triangles in $\widetilde{X}$ (where the size of a geodesic triangle $\Delta$ is the minimal perimeter of all geodesic triangles inscribed to $\Delta$, see \cite{ghys}, Chapter 2, \S 3).
+Let $\widetilde{X}$ be the universal covering of $X$, then the \emph{constant of Gromov hyperbolicity} is defined to be the supremum of sizes of geodesic triangles in $\widetilde{X}$.
+Here the ``size" of a geodesic triangle $\Delta$ is the minimal perimeter of all geodesic triangles inscribed in $\Delta$ (\textit{c.f.} \cite{ghys}).